What to Consider before Buying a Rug Online or Instore

 Natural Fiber Rugs

-Wool rugs are more expensive than their synthetic counter-parts but will last much longer and perform better apart from some moulting of the fibers.
-Wool is a lot warmer and has a quality classification that dictates the quality.
+Wool rugs are more expensive than their synthetic counter-parts but will last much longer and perform better apart from some minor moulting of the fibers.
+Wool is a lot warmer and has a quality classification that dictates the quality of each rug.
 The T3 classification is the cheapest woolen machine woven rug.
 T4 is better and T6 is the highest quality produced.
 There are also a lot of hand tufted woolen rugs on the market today which are generally thicker than the machine woven’s and are mostly modern type designs.
 One advantage of Wool Rugs is that they won't burn easily.
-Wool is considered the oldest natural fiber and has been used for centuries to make quality, long lasting wool rugs.
+Wool is considered the oldest natural fiber and has been used for centuries to make quality, long lasting rugs.
 Most Persian and Oriental rugs are made exclusively of wool.

 Synthetic Fiber Rugs